secretGeek/til/google/customsearch_api.md

 # Custom Search for Images

 Here's a simple example of running an image search against google's 'customsearch' api...
-Getting it to work is NOT simple.
+Getting their API to work, however, is NOT simple.

     <input id="searchterm" />
     <button id="search">search</button>